-The need to treat landscaping design and planting as an integral part of the design will mean that details should be part of planning submissions rather than being left to conditions.
+The importance of treating landscaping design and planting as an integral part of the design will mean that details should form part of detailed planning applications wherever practicable.

 The policy encourages use of local and recycled materials, but does not preclude use of other high-quality materials, for example materials with low embodied energy or superior environmental performance.